Slyx737/Alpha-Vantage/README.md

 ## Usage

-The plugin is invoked with the phrase 'use alpha_vantage to...'.
-For example, 'use alpha_vantage to fetch the income statement for IBM'.
-To retrieve daily historical data for a digital currency, you might say 'use alpha_vantage to fetch the daily historical data for BTC traded in USD'.
+The plugin is invoked with the phrase `use alpha_vantage to...`.
+For example, `use alpha_vantage to fetch the income statement for IBM`.

+Or, to retrieve daily historical data for a digital currency, you might say `use alpha_vantage to fetch the daily historical data for BTC traded in USD`.

 ## News Sentiment (v1.01)
 You can now fetch market news and sentiment data related to specific topics or sectors.
 This feature uses the newsSentiment function of the Alpha Vantage API.